Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 and this is a decomposition into irreducible components. \item The horizontal reflections in $[1,c]_T$ are: \begin{itemize} \item $(\!(i\,\,\,\,j)\!)_{2n}$ and $(\!(i\,\,\,\,{j-2n})\!)_{2n}$ such that ${2\le i<j\le n-2}$, \item $(\!(1\,\,\,\,{n-1})\!)_{2n}$, $(\!(1\,\,\,\,{n+1})\!)_{2n}$, $(\!(1\,\,\,\,{-n-1})\!)_{2n}$, and $(\!(1\,\,\,\,{-n+1})\!)_{2n}$. \end{itemize} \item The horizontal reflections in $[1,c]_T$ are the elements $\perm^D(\P)$ for $\P\in\tNCDc$ whose only nontrivial blocks are a pair of nonsymmetric disks, each containing exactly two numbered points, both outer, both inner, or both double. \end{enumerate} \end{prop}

-Proposition~\ref{D horiz} allows us to describe the orthogonal decomposition of $E_0$.
-The numbering of $U_1$, $U_2$, and $U_3$ is arbitrary, but the following lemma makes an implicit decision on how to number.
+Proposition~\ref{D horiz} allows us to describe the orthogonal decomposition of the hyperplane ${E_0=\set{x\in V^*:\br{x,\delta}=0}}$.
+The numbering of $U_1,\ldots,U_k$ is arbitrary, but the following lemma makes an implicit decision on how to number.
 The lemma is an easy consequence of Lemma~\ref{big omega} and Proposition~\ref{D horiz}, and we omit the details.

 \begin{lemma} Choose the Coxeter element $c=s_0\cdots s_{n-1}$ of $\Stildedes$.
-The orthogonal decomposition $E_0=U_0\oplus\cdots\oplus U_k$ has $k=3$ and \begin{itemize} \item $U_0$ is the span of $-\rho_0-\rho_1+\rho_{n-2}+\rho_{n-1}$. \item $U_0\oplus U_1$ is the set of vectors $\sum_{i=0}^{n-1}c_i\rho_i$ with $c_0=c_1$ and $c_{n-2}=c_{n-1}$. \item $U_2$ is the span of $-\rho_0+\rho_1+\rho_{n-2}-\rho_{n-1}$. \item $U_3$ is the span of $\rho_0-\rho_1+\rho_{n-2}-\rho_{n-1}$. \end{itemize} \end{lemma}
+The orthogonal decomposition $E_0=U_0\oplus\cdots\oplus U_k$ has $k=3$ and \begin{itemize} \item $U_0$ is the span of $-\rho_0-\rho_1+\rho_{n-2}+\rho_{n-1}$. \item $U_0\oplus U_1$ is the set of vectors $\sum_{i=0}^{n-1}c_i\rho_i\in E_0$ with $c_0=c_1$ and $c_{n-2}=c_{n-1}$. \item $U_2$ is the span of $-\rho_0+\rho_1+\rho_{n-2}-\rho_{n-1}$. \item $U_3$ is the span of $\rho_0-\rho_1+\rho_{n-2}-\rho_{n-1}$. \end{itemize} \end{lemma}

 We now characterize the translations in $[1,c]_T$.